Tag Archives: gifts

 TP-Link Wireless travel router.
 Photo: TP-Link

 Even while traveling, I need to stay connected.
-On cruises this year around Iceland and French Polynesia, I knew better than to rely on the ship’s Wi-Fi (both countries have the kind of craggy mountain ranges that block signals).
-I felt pretty clever when I discovered that you could rent portable modems from local airports (mine were Keflavik and Papeete, respectively, and small businesses offer these all over the world).
-Costing $7 – $10 per day, the devices were a lifesaver, totally worth the nearly $200 investment.
+On cruises to far-flung destinations like Iceland and French Polynesia, I know better than to rely on the ship’s Wi-Fi (both countries have the kind of craggy mountain ranges that block signals).
+I felt pretty clever when I discovered that you could rent portable modems from local airports.
+Costing $7–$10 per day, the devices were a lifesaver, totally worth the nearly $200 investment.
 I felt a little bit less like the cat-that-ate-the-canary when I realized you could actually buy a good portable modem for about $40.
 No more rental fees, though you do have to pay for your provider!
 I chose the TP-Link Nano.
-For $38, it works in hotel rooms, on cruise ships (in sight of land), and in your car, and it’s travel-sized, so is not bulky.
-I’m testing it on my next trip—to Lisbon. —Carolyn
+For $34, it works in hotel rooms, on cruise ships (in sight of land), and in your car, and it’s travel-sized, so is not bulky. —Carolyn

 Donatella rain coats